Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC5523874/

-• Population: Mechanistic + some human data.
+• Population: Mechanistic studies + limited human data.

-• Type: Mechanistic review.
+• Study type: Mechanistic review.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC11049838/

-• Type: Preclinical + pilot human summary.
+• Study type: Preclinical review + pilot human data.

 3. Liebert A et al. PBM and systemic neuroimmune/endocrine modulation (2020)